sofwerx/tensorflow-gun-detection/README.md

   - Rectlabel App in Mac / LabelImg open source:
     - The bounding boxes around the images were created using Rectlabel tool available for MAC.
     - We can also use Labelimg open source tool for this task.

+### References:
+  - Modified version of xml_to_csv.py from racoon github repo.
+  - generate_tfrecord.py from racoon github repo.